rett-spain/fhir-firely/README.md

 To list all patients, select option 2.
 The application will retrieve a list of all patients from the FHIR server and display their names, birth dates, and phone numbers.

 To search for patients, select option 3 and enter a search term.
 The application will create a FHIR search query using the search term and display the results.

+## Next steps

+We will be adding more features to this application in the future, to have a more extensive test of Firely SDK.
+If you have any suggestions, please feel free to open an issue.

 ## License